-Currently, the remuneration of the Management Board does not include any share-based remuneration such as stock options or phantom stocks.
-However, the Supervisory Board, respectively the Supervisory Board Committee for Management Board matters may introduce a share-based remuneration programme for the Management Board.
+Currently, the remuneration of the Managing Board does not include any share-based remuneration such as stock options or phantom stocks.
+However, the Supervisory Board or the Supervisory Board Committee for Managing Board Matters may introduce a share-based remuneration programme for the Managing Board.
 In this case the remuneration policy must be amended accordingly.

-2.2.3 Compensation granted to a member of the Supervisory Board by subsidiaries
+2.2.3 Remuneration for Supervisory Board mandates granted by subsidiaries

-A member of the Management Board must assign any financial claims resulting from any supervisory or any other monitoring function in a subsidiary to the Company upon its request.
+A member of the Managing Board must assign any financial claims resulting from any supervisory or any other monitoring function in a subsidiary to the Company upon its request.